chapter-three/next-drupal/README.md

    printf "[dn]\nCN=localhost\n[req]\ndistinguished_name = dn\n[EXT]\nsubjectAltName=DNS:localhost\nkeyUsage=digitalSignature\nextendedKeyUsage=serverAuth")
 ```

-Double-click on your certificate to add it to your keychain.
+Double-click on the certificate to add it to your keychain.

 5. Then run `yarn dev` from the root to start the _Drupal_ site and the _Next.js_ sites.